jratzenboeck/jratzenboeck-blog/_posts/2017-09-10-anglar-systemjs-gulp.md

 4. <b>Bundle vendor JavaScript</b>

    Angular 2+ needs some other JavaScript libraries to work as expected.
 Moreover, you probably want to use some other libraries like jquery as well.
-Instead of including them separately a gulp task to bundle them is better.
+Instead of including them separately a Gulp task to bundle them is better.

    ```
    var vendorJS = [